 Several different voice actors have lent their talents to bring Carlos Oliviera to life.
 In the original 1999 Resident Evil 3: Nemesis, Vincent Corazza voices Carlos.
 Kim Strauss voices him in 2007’s Resident Evil: The Umbrella Chronicles, whereas in the 2020 Resident Evil 3 remake, Jeff Schine takes up the mantle.
 Carlos’ most notable Japanese voice actor is Hiroki Yasumoto, who has taken to this role multiple times.

 Through his backstory, we estimate that Carlos was born around 1977.
 That makes him around 21 to 22 during the events of Resident Evil 3 and the Raccoon City Destruction Incident.

 According to the Resident Evil Nemesis manual, Carlos is 175cm (5ft 9”) tall.
-However, in the Resident Evil Archives book (or Biohazard Archives in Japan), Carlos is described as 182cm (6ft) tall, weighing in at 83kg (183 lbs).
+However, the Resident Evil Archives book (or Biohazard Archives in Japan) describes Carlos as 182cm (6ft) tall, weighing in at 83kg (183 lbs).